ansible-community/community-website/posts/archive/using-the-win_dsc-module-in-ansible.md

 Windows nodes, using DSC is as easy as executing a task using the `win_dsc` module.

-Let\'s look at it in action.
-For this example we\'ll ensure a DNS server is installed, the `xDnsServer` DSC resource module is present, and also use a couple of the DSC resources under it to define a zone and an A
+Let's look at it in action.
+For this example we'll ensure a DNS server is installed, the `xDnsServer` DSC resource module is present, and also use a couple of the DSC resources under it to define a zone and an A
 Record: